Potelo/inter-php/README.md

 #### `list` [doc](https://developers.bancointer.com.br/reference/pesquisarboletos-1)

-Get a list of Bank Slips.
+Get a list of Bank Slips in a period.

 ```php
 $after = new \DateTime('2023-03-31');